High-Functioning Autism: The Symptoms & What It Means

 Again, a label of high-functioning doesn’t necessarily mean that the person will have few to no issues.
 But individuals with high-functioning autism are in a good place to do quite well in therapy.

-Specialized assistance from ABA therapy, in conjunction with occupational therapy and speech therapy, can focus on areas where the individual may be struggling.
+ABA therapy for high-functioning autism, in conjunction with occupational therapy and speech therapy, can focus on areas where the individual may be struggling.
 Individuals with high-functioning autism are likely to experience substantial long-term gains with these therapies.

 - What Is Asperger Syndrome?
 Autism Speaks.